rivt-info/rivtinfo.github.io/index.md

 - plots
 - tabulated data

-engineers could explore more options, accelerate convergence to effective design solutions, and explore unfamiliar technologies more efficiently.
-As document contributions accumulate, quality and breadth would evolve rapidly.
+engineers will be able to explore more options, accelerate convergence to effective design solutions, and become familiar with a broader set of technologies.
+As document contributions accumulate, quality and breadth will evolve rapidly.

 Engineering calculation programs are widely available but they include barriers to sharing and reuse (see table).
 In general they are incompatible with each